Music Production

 We earn a commission if you click this link and make a purchase at no additional cost to you.

+The AT4041 pair is by far the greatest sounding pair of overhead microphones on our list thus far.
+These microphones give a nice and crispy high-end without sounding harsh.
 They are perfect for cymbals, overheads, room mics, on acoustic guitar, pianos, horns, and even are useful as a snare bottom microphone.
 These microphones feature a transformer-less design, giving you a quieter noise floor.

 Included in the protective vinyl case is the two microphones, two stand clamps, and two windscreens.
 Everything about these overhead mics for drums screams quality.